Parish Pastoral Council

-Hello my fellow parishioners, my name is Jose Santiago I’m currently chairperson for Parish Council.
+Hello my fellow parishioners, my name is Dave Jones.
+I’m currently chairperson for Parish Council.
+I would like to introduce you to some of the basics of the Parish Pastoral Council.

 Role and Function of the Parish Pastoral Councils